ethereum/devp2p/rlpx.md

     1. initiator generates auth from ecdhe-random, ecdh-shared-secret, and nonce (auth = authInitiator handshake)
     2. initiator connects to remote and sends auth

-    3. optionally, remote decrypts and verifies auth
+    3. optionally, remote decrypts and verifies auth (checks that recovery of signature == H(ephemeral-pubk))
-    4. remote generates authAck from ecdhe-random and nonce (authAck = authRecipient handshake)
+    4. remote generates authAck from remote-ephemeral-pubk and nonce (authAck = authRecipient handshake)

 	optional: remote derives secrets and preemptively sends protocol-handshake (steps 9,11,8,10)